 - First aid kit

 For more route information, visit Backcountry Skiing Canada’s Rossland page

 For avalanche conditions, please visit the Canadian Avalanche Association website.

 Backcountry touring is only for experienced skiers and riders.
 You should be trained in avalanche skills and should pack the necessary equipment on your trip such as an avalanche shovel, avalanche probes, and an avalanche transceiver.
 A helmet and first aid kit are also highly recommended.
 If you are traveling on your own, please keep in mind that backcountry travelers are solely responsible for their own safety.
-If a rescue is necessary, the skier/snowboarder is responsible for all rescue costs.
-BE AWARE!
+PLEASE BE AWARE!

 Mount Roberts is a steep peak with a 50 degree pitch at the summit; a number of couloirs are accessible from the summit.
 The summit is a 45 minute hike from Silver Sheep in the Paradise Basin.
 It is also the site of the Canadian Open Freeskiing Championship.

 White Wolf is a short hike from the backcountry gate at the fork of Silver Sheep and Rino’s Run, and consists of tree glades that lead down to Silver Sheep and Rino’s Run.

 Mt.
 Kirkup is located to the north of Grey and another popular backcountry touring place.
 Visit TMP HQ for details on Guided Backcountry tours.